 Do not be late to this class.
 If you arrive after the bell, you will be marked tardy.
 As per the school policy, you will be given a warning your first tardy.
-Second and third tardies will earn a call home, and every tardy after that will be referred to administration for potential detention.
+Repeated tardiness will result in increasing administrative interaction.
+Communicate with me if something outside your control is causing you to be late.

-AP Classes will have homework almost every night.
+AP Classes will have homework and/or reading almost every night.
 I will do my best to keep it to a reasonable level.
-With the block schedule, you will almost always have work time in class.
-Any work you don't complete in class becomes homework.
+This year's block schedule will be an interested adaptation for all of us.

-If I come to find that your work has been copied from someone else or that you did not do it yourself, you will earn ZERO credit for the assignment, an individual conference with me, a call home, and potentially referral to administration.
+If I come to find that your work has been copied from someone else or that you did not do it yourself, you will earn ZERO credit for the assignment, an individual conference with me, parental contact, and potentially referral to administration.
 Giving your work to someone else to copy is academic dishonesty and is subject to this policy.
 Repeated infractions will be referred to administration.
-You will not be able to make up the assignment.

 Plagiarism includes copy/pasting from the internet or others’ assignments, retyping, and/or otherwise passing off someone else’s work as your own.
 Changing a word here and there does not count as your own work.